-In 2006, after a two and half year comprehensive review of the undergraduate curriculum, the MIT Task Force on the Undergraduate Educational Commons made transformative recommendations to improve the quality and clarity of the educational experience.
+In 2006, after a two-and-a-half year comprehensive review of the undergraduate curriculum, the MIT Task Force on the Undergraduate Educational Commons made transformative recommendations to improve the quality and clarity of the educational experience.
 While the Task Force report affirmed that MIT’s core curriculum has successfully prepared graduates for a lifetime of learning and leadership, it also recognized that changes in the world and students today require some very important changes to the curriculum.
 Their recommendations focused on:

-- incorporating more flexibility into the General Institute Requirements (GIRs)
+- incorporating more flexibility into the General Institute Requirements (GIRs):

-- creating more opportunities for global education
+- creating more opportunities for global education;

-- providing a more cohesive and engaging first-year experience
+- providing a more cohesive and engaging first-year experience;

-- promoting educational innovation and assessment
+- promoting educational innovation and assessment;

-- encouraging collaborative learning
+- encouraging collaborative learning;

-- recognizing the value of a diverse student body
+- recognizing the value of a diverse student body;

-- enhancing undergraduate advising
+- enhancing undergraduate advising; and

-- improving educational infrastructure including classrooms and systems
+- improving educational infrastructure, including classrooms and systems.

 Experimentation extends beyond the recommendations of the Task Force and ECS.
 The CUP and its subcommittees on the Communication Requirement (SOCR) and the HASS Requirement license experiments supported by DUE.
 DUE also provides funding, as well as assessment and technical expertise, in support of curricular initiatives by individual faculty or teams of faculty.

-Supporting Faculty committees considering and experimenting with curricular change
+Supporting faculty committees considering and experimenting with curricular change

-Collaborating with the Faculty to implement approved curricular changes.
+Collaborating with the faculty to implement approved curricular changes

-Developing a support structure to foster curricular innovation.
+Developing a support structure to foster curricular innovation

-- Renovating classrooms to support ongoing educational and technological innovation.
+- renovating classrooms to support ongoing educational and technological innovation.

 Assessing First-Year Focus subjects to determine if these subjects are leading to desired learning outcomes